bazelbuild/bazel/site/en/release/index.md

         back-port the commits.
     *   Only backward-compatible commits on the main branch can be back-ported, additional minor changes to resolve merge conflicts are acceptable.
+1. Backport changes via cherry-pick request for Bazel maintainers
+    *   Bazel maintainers can request to cherry-pick specific commit(s) to a release branch.
+This process is initiated by creating a cherry-pick request on GitHub.
+Here's how to do it.
+    1.  f
 1. Identify release blockers and fix issues found on the release branch.
     *   The release branch is tested with the same test suite in [postsubmit](https://buildkite.com/bazel/bazel-bazel){: .external} and